The Mountain Multiplicity Show

 Eclectic and passionate, MULTIPLICITY takes its inspiration from the mountains that surround us — with an added dose of adrenaline and an extra scoop of comedy.
 Featuring eight unique presentations by a some of the greatest storytellers and adventurers in the mountain kingdom, MULTIPLICITY is a multimedia extravaganza designed to resonate as much as it entertains.
 A special flagship fundraiser for the Spearhead Huts Project, the event premiered in 2013 and was immediately pegged "the most underrated event at WSSF."

-This year, the 8-presenter line-up will wow the mountain crowd with an incredible range of content including world record freediving, Wade Davis' Haitian Voodoo and tales to take the audience from cliffs of Squamish to the vodka-drenched mountains of Siberia and the typhoon-ravaged islands of the Philippines.
-Presenters will use a mix of photography slideshows and short films to bring the audience into their worlds.
-We promise this show won’t only be entertaining and visually stunning, it will also be highly educational.
+Last year's, 8-presenter line-up wowed the mountain crowd with an incredible range of content including world record freediving, Wade Davis' Haitian Voodoo and tales that took the audience from cliffs of Squamish to the vodka-drenched mountains of Siberia and the typhoon-ravaged islands of the Philippines.
+Presenters used a mix of photography slideshows and short films to bring the audience into their world.

 Hosted by Mountain Life editor Feet Banks, THE MOUNTAIN MULTIPLICITY SHOW is a must-see celebration of true mountain and adventure culture.
 We've even got gorillas.